2019 MidAmerica Regional Assembly

 As she explains, “Intersectionality is a lens through which you can see where power comes and collides, where it interlocks and intersects.
 It’s not simply that there’s a race problem here, a gender problem here, and a class or LBGTQ problem there.
 Many times that framework erases what happens to people who are subject to all of these things.”

-To listen to Crenshaw describe intersectionality in her own words, we include a link to Crenshaw’s speech at the Women of the World Festival in 2016.
+Listen to Crenshaw describe intersectionality in her own words, in her speech at the Women of the World Festival in 2016.